Vuk-Luzanin/Feynman-Kac-Parallelization-Research/README.md

 - `src` contains source files named as `name.c`.
 - Tests are executed with:

 ```bash
 python3 run.py <test_name>
 ```

-Where <test_name> is optional (prime, feynman, moldyn).
+Where <test_name> is optional (feynman_omp_1d, feynman_omp_2d, feynman_omp_3d, feynman_pthreads_1d, feynman_pthreads_2d, feynman_pthreads_3d).
 If omitted, all tests will be executed.

-Compiled binaries, logs, and generated SVG charts are placed in the result/ directory.
+In the `result/` folder, you can find:

+- Compiled binaries
+- Log files
+- Acceleration plots relative to the sequential implementation

+These files are **organized into subfolders** based on the **technology used**.
+The folder is **automatically generated**.

 ## Report

-Attached is the PDF document [Report.pdf](./Reports/Report.pdf) (in Reports/ directory), in which the method of parallelization and discussion are detailed in Serbian, along with examples of result graphs.
+Attached are the PDF documents [ReportOpenMP.pdf](./Reports/ReportOpenMP.pdf) and [ReportPthreads.pdf](./Reports/ReportPthreads.pdf) (in Reports/ directory), in which the method of parallelization and discussion are detailed in Serbian, along with examples of result graphs.